|

 considered an illegal Weight and shall be deposited in

+the alley immediately.
 B. Any Weight which was legal when

 delivered, but is subsequently knocked back on the